VesperLabs/aether/README.md

 #### Cosmetic

+- [ ] Fix it so attack logic is not based on the player frame
 - [ ] Animated weapons

 #### Systems

+- [ ] Fix party system to update stats properly
 - [ ] Trade window
 - [ ] Minimap
 - [ ] Doors that require a key or level to pass through